HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 Differentiating self-hosting against third-party hosting is increasingly relevant in an [HTTP/2](./http2) world where the performance gap between a same-host and different-host connection can be wider.
 Same-host requests have the huge benefit of better potential for prioritization against other same-host requests in the waterfall.

 Recommendations to mitigate the performance costs of loading web fonts from another host include [`preconnect`](https://www.w3.org/TR/resource-hints/#preconnect), [`dns-prefetch`](https://www.w3.org/TR/resource-hints/#dns-prefetch), and [`preload`](https://www.w3.org/TR/preload/) [resource hints](./resource-hints) but high priority web fonts should be same-host requests to minimize the performance impact of web fonts.
-This is especailly important for those font used by very visually prominent content or body copy occupying the majority of a page.
+This is especially important for fonts used by very visually prominent content or body copy occupying the majority of a page.

 (Graph Title: Third-party hosted versus self-hosted (local); Source: 06.01)

 The fact that three quarters are hosted is perhaps unsurprising given Google Fonts dominance that we will discuss [below](#what-are-the-most-popular-third-party-hosts).
 Note that `preload` is not yet available with Google Fonts, as they generate unique URLs for their fonts [which are liable to change](https://github.com/google/fonts/issues/1067), and even [serve different fonts for different browsers](https://github.com/google/fonts/issues/234).
 Google serves fonts by getting websites to include a CSS link to a stylesheet.
 This will be in the main HTML (more on which below), so will already be connected to quickly.
-However the fonts themselves are hosted on another domain (https://fonts.gstatic.com) so `preconnect` is a great option here as that will not be discovered until the CSS is downloaded.
+However, the fonts themselves are hosted on another domain (https://fonts.gstatic.com) so `preconnect` is a great option here as that will not be discovered until the CSS is downloaded.

 ### What are the most popular third-party hosts?